Jamie956/Jamie956.github.io/frontend/angular.md

 The NgClass directive is able to add or remove CSS classes to and from the element.

-the safe navigation operator ?. will silently fail and not display anything if the property is missing.
+The safe navigation operator ?. will silently fail and not display anything if the property is missing.

 Pipes, which are added directly into the expression to format the output.